iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 DVC makes it easy to track [metrics](/doc/command-reference/metrics), update [parameters](/doc/command-reference/params), and visualize performance with [plots](/doc/command-reference/plots).
-The tutorial below introduces these concepts, and the [Experiments](/doc/start/experiments) tutorial shows how to combine them to run and compare many iterations of your ML project.
+These concepts are introduced below, and [Experiments](/doc/start/experiments) shows how to combine them to run and compare many iterations of your ML project.

 Read on to see how it's done!